RamseyTrinh/RamseyTrinh/README.md

 - 👋 Hi, My name is Trinh Xuan Hoang
-- 👀 I’m a student in University of Engineering and Technology in Hanoi
 - 💞️ Phone number: 0394836338
 - Email:
-      + For work: 21021498@vnu.edu.vn
       + For private: hoangkmhd190@gmail.com

 <!---